 Throughout its history the Smithsonian’s National Zoo and Conservation Biology Institute have worked with many partners to save species and their habitats.
 SCBI particularly has focused on training the next generation of conservationists.
 In 2008, the Smithsonian-Mason School of Conservation was established at SCBI headquarters in Front Royal, Virginia, enabling undergraduate, graduate, and post-doctoral students to study with SCBI scientists and George Mason University professors.
 The Cornell-Smithsonian Joint Graduate Training Program, which has been accepting applications since 2011, allows students to benefit from the dual mentorship of a Cornell faculty member and an SCBI scientist.
 The program’s very first student produced the first domestic puppies from in vitro fertilization in 2015, solving some of the mystery of canid reproduction.

-Today, the Smithsonian's National Zoo and Conservation Biology Institute cares for about 1,800 animals representing 300 species.
+Today, the Smithsonian's National Zoo and Conservation Biology Institute cares for about 2,700 animals representing more than 390 species.
 SCBI scientists study and breed more than 20 species at their headquarters, including those that were once extinct in the wild, like black-footed ferrets and scimitar-horned oryx.
 Its major research initiatives are organized into six science centers: Conservation Ecology, Conservation and Sustainability, Conservation Genomics, Migratory Birds, and Species Survival.
-Other initiatives include the Global Tiger Initiative, Virginia Working Landscapes, and the Global Health Program.
+Other initiatives include the Global Tiger Initiative, Virginia Working Landscapes and the Global Health Program.
 Their work doesn’t stop at the gates of SCBI.
 Approximately 250 SCBI scientists and students collaborate with colleagues in more than 25 countries.